oracle/weblogic-kubernetes-operator/kubernetes/hands-on-lab/tutorials/deploy.weblogic_short.ocishell.md

 ![](../images/deploy.domain/webapp.png)

 Refresh the page and notice the hostname changes.
-It reflects the managed server's name which responds to the request.
-You should see the load balancing between the two managed servers.
+It reflects the Managed Server's name which responds to the request.
+You should see load balancing between the two Managed Servers.